 MassDOT and the MBTA continue to work with the Federal Transit Administration to seek funding for the Green Line Extension project under the FTA New Starts capital funding program.
 A draft New Starts submittal was first presented to FTA in September 2011 for its review.
 A second, near final, New Starts submittal, including updated Operations & Maintenance (O&M) modeling information, was submitted to FTA for formal evaluation and rating on December 27, 2011.
 The last remaining O&M information, completing the application package, was submitted in late January 2012.
 The O&M model itself was approved by FTA staff in February 2012 and the accompanying financial plan was approved by the FTA's financial oversight consultant in April 2012.
-On June 11, 2012, the MBTA received approval from the FTA for the Green Line Extension project to enter Preliminary Engineering.
-This approval represents the culmination of this portion of the New Starts application process.
-Approval into the New Starts pipeline means that the MBTA may be able, in the future, to seek reimbursement from FTA for expenditures associated with the Green Line Extension project.
+On June 11, 2012, the MBTA received approval from the FTA for the Green Line Extension project to enter Preliminary Engineering. represents the culmination of this portion of the New Starts application process.
+Approval into the New Starts pipeline means that the MBTA may be able, in the future, to seek reimbursement from FTA for expenditures incurred after this date associated with the Green Line Extension project.
 However, final authority to seek such reimbursements depends upon the Green Line Extension project being able to successfully continue to compete against other public transit projects within the New Starts program.
-For that to happen, the Green Line Extension project must reach and clear three additional obstacles approval by FTA for entry into Final Design and then approval for Construction, followed by the execution of a Full Funding Grant Agreement - before the MBTA can secure federal participation in the costs of the project.
+For that to happen, the Green Line Extension project must reach and clear three additional obstacles - approval by FTA for entry into Final Design, early approvals for Construction (Letters of No Prejudice) as applicable, followed by the execution of a Full Funding Grant Agreement - before the MBTA can secure federal participation in the costs of the project.

 Entry into Preliminary Engineering, therefore, is a huge step for the Green Line Extension project and a necessary precondition for receiving federal support, but it provides no final guarantees that federal funding will ultimately be available for the project.
-It does, however, make the cost of designing the Green Line Extension project eligible for federal reimbursement, should the MBTA ultimately succeed in obtaining a Full Funding Grant Agreement.
+It does, however, make costs going forward for designing the Green Line

+Extension project eligible for federal reimbursement, should the MBTA ultimately succeed in obtaining a Full Funding Grant Agreement.

-Project Delivery: The MBTA and its technical team have performed Advanced Conceptual Engineering for the Green Line Extension project while awaiting approval from FTA to enter into the Preliminary Engineering phase.
+Project Delivery: The MBTA and its Program Management/Construction Management (PM/CM) team have performed Advanced Conceptual Engineering for the Green Line Extension project while awaiting approval from FTA to enter into the Preliminary Engineering phase.
 The team is advancing planning in accordance with a revised project delivery approach which will divide the project into multiple phases (described in more detail below).

-The MBTA is nearing completion of the steps to procure an Advanced Preliminary Engineering/Final Design team for the full project; this new team will extend the design through Advanced Preliminary Engineering and Final Design.
+The MBTA is nearing completion of the steps to procure an Advanced Preliminary Engineering design team for the full project; this new team will extend the design through Advanced Preliminary Engineering and, upon approval from FTA, through Final Design.
 A Request for Qualifications was issued for these services in March 2012.
-On May 3, 2012 qualified final design firms were identified and a Request for Proposals and design scope was issued.
-Final selection was made in late June 2012, with MBTA Board approval of the award expected in September 2012.
-The existing consultant team will continue to act as support and provide management services to the MBTA for the life of the project.
+On May 3, 2012 qualified design firms were identified and a Request for Proposals and design scope was issued.
+Final selection was made in late June 2012, with MBTA Board approval of the award on September 12, 2012.
+The PM/CM team will continue to act as Program Managers and provide services as extension of staff to the MBTA for the life of the project.

 In accordance with state requirements, the MBTA has also procured an Owner's Representative to support and guide the MBTA throughout the implementation of the project.
-The Owner's Representative provides oversight services to the Commonwealth, as well as peer review and evaluation on the project.
+The Owner's Representative provides oversight services to the Commonwealth, as well as structural peer review and value engineering services on the project.